lujiefsi/CrashTuner/othersysten.md

 will take long time and just wait.

-when the test finsh, see the result in ./output
+when the test finshes, see the result in ./output

 ##  Changing the classloader and classppath